-Table 3 relates two real-time programming models in terms of the RSP model. xGiotto [10] is an event-driven programming language with so-called logical execution times for tasks.
+Table 3 relates two real-time programming models in terms of the RSP model. xGiotto [3] is an event-driven programming language with so-called logical execution times for tasks.
 In xGiotto, a task is the basic unit of functionality.
 A task computes from its input and state some output and a new state.
-An xGiotto xGiotto Model [10] Synchronous Reactive Model [11] Reactor event filter and queue, virtual machine event queue, state automaton Scheduler task set, real-time - Process E code and task synchronous reactive program program defines the task functionality as well as when a task is invoked (i.e., for which kind of events) and when a task is terminated (i.e., when the output of the task will be available, independently of the task's execution time).
-A typical analysis of an xGiotto program involves a so-called time-safety check in which. for a given system configuration, all tasks are checked to complete execution before their output is made available. xGiotto introduces the notion of event scoping, which allows the programmer to encode an environment assumption on the arrival behavior of events in the actual structure of xGiotto programs. xGiotto can be seen as a language that offers a restricted form of threading by appointment using real time as the notion of time for appointments.
-The runtime system of xGiotto implements an RSP reactor that uses an event filter and queue for event scoping and a virtual machine, which is an extended version of the Embedded Machine [12], that executes the timing code generated by the xGiotto compiler.
+An xGiotto program defines the task functionality as well as when a task is invoked (i.e., for which kind of events) and when a task is terminated (i.e., when the output of the task will be available, independently of the task's execution time).
+A typical analysis of an xGiotto program involves a so-called time-safety check in which, for a given system configuration, all tasks are checked to complete execution before their output is made available. xGiotto introduces the notion of event scoping, which allows the programmer to encode an environment assumption on the arrival behavior of events in the actual structure of xGiotto programs. xGiotto can be seen as a language that offers a restricted form of threading-by-appointment using real time as the notion of time for appointments.
+The runtime system of xGiotto implements an RSP reactor that uses an event filter and queue for event scoping and a virtual machine, which is an extended version of the Embedded Machine [5], that executes the timing code generated by the xGiotto compiler.
 The RSP scheduler in a xGiotto runtime system is a real-time scheduler that handles the xGiotto tasks released by the virtual machine.
 An xGiotto task and its compiler-generated timing code, which is so-called E code executed by the virtual machine, make up a process in the RSP terminology.